AlnickClores/Keyed-Vigenere-Cipher/README.md

 * since we have table name we will use the Keyed Alphabet *
 ```

-## How does the Vigenere Table is generated?
+## How does the Vigenère Table is generated?
 ```
 The table is constructed by writing out the alphabet in the first row.
 For each subsequent row, shift the starting point of the alphabet by one letter to the left, wrapping around to the beginning